HackYourFuture-CPH/JavaScript/JavaScript1/Week2/homework.md

 #### Show my status
-Create a function called ShowStatus.
+Create a function called ```showStatus```.
 This function should use the activities variable and return a string saying the following:
 "You have added 3 activities.
 They amount to 78 min. of usage"
 ```
-ShowStatus(activities); // will log out this "You have added 3 activities.
+showStatus(activities); // will log out this "You have added 3 activities.
 They amount to 78 min. of usage"
 ```
-Now what happens if we call get status and activities is empty?
-We need to take that into consideration: If activities is empty log out a string that says: "Add some activities before calling ShowStatus"
+Now what happens if we call ```showStatus``` and ```activities``` is empty?
+We need to take that into consideration: If ```activities``` is empty log out a string that says: "Add some activities before calling showStatus"

 #### Usage limit
 A user asks us if it is possible to set a limit for his smartphone usage.
 "Off course it is" we promptly reply!
 We need to store that limit somewhere, but where and what type should this be?
 So how should it work?
-When ShowStatus is called and the users usage is above the limit he set.
+When ```showStatus``` is called and the users usage is above the limit he set.
 Log out the following string: "You have reached your limit, no more smartphoning for you!"

+#### Extra feature
 Come up with one feature you think would be helpful for this program.

 Optional
-* Lets improve the addActivity, so that we dont need to specify the date, but the function automatically figures out what the date is.
+* Lets improve the ```addActivity```, so that we dont need to specify the date, but the function automatically figures out what the date is.
 Check out this link: https://stackoverflow.com/a/34015511
-* Improve the ShowStatus function by only showing the number of actitivies for that specific day.
+* Improve the ```showStatus``` function by only showing the number of actitivies for that specific day.
 * Create a function for calculating the activity a user has spent the most time on.
 ---

 ## Step 4: Rover the Robot (Optional)
-Go and try out this cool game: [roverjs.com](http://roverjs.com), written by one of the HYF teachers from Amsterdam, Joost Lubach.
+Go and try out this cool game: [roverjs.com](http://roverjs.com), written by one of the HYF teachers from Amsterdam, [Joost Lubach](https://github.com/joost).
 There are different levels.
-Solve the chapter up until and with the variables chapter.
+Solve the chapter up until and including the variables chapter.
 There might be a small price for completing that!

 ## Step 5: Hand in Homework:
 Steps:
-* Use the hyf-homework repo and add your homework files in the javascript/javascript1/week2 folder
+* Use the ```hyf-homework``` repo and add your homework files in the ```javascript/javascript1/week2``` folder
 * If you dont have the repo, fork it from here: https://github.com/HackYourFuture-CPH/hyf-homework
 * Make your commits for the homework.
 Remember to seperate the code into meaningful commits!
 * Push the changes to github